Kaltumaa/Pamu_system/README.md

 This repository contains three different systems:

-1. **Admin** – authenticated admin dashboard for company staff
+1. **Admin** – authenticated admin dashboard accessed bu administrator and the staff of the company
 2. **Client** – frontend landing page with interactive forms for users
-3. **Backend** – server-side logic for both the client and admin dashboards
+3. **Server/ Backend** –  logic for both the client and admin dashboards

 ---